Ajn0r/pet-palace/README.md

 I followed the Scrum methodology when developing this project.
 Four sprints were made leading up to this release, each sprint was only 6 days which is quite short but since it was only me and I had a limited amount of time it helped make prioritizing easier.

 Each sprint started with a short sprint planning, choosing items from the product backlog that I thought I would manage to finish during the sprint and setting the sprint goal.
 The sprint length was set with an optimistic mindset that I would not run into any issues, well I'm more of a realist now and have learned a lesson.
 With that said at the end of sprint 3, I realized there was no way I was going to be able to finish the product backlog items and decided to dedicate sprint 4 to documentation and thorough manual testing instead.
-This was carried out to some extent while developing in line with the Scrum definition of done but more documentation and testing was needed.
+This was carried out to some extent while developing in line with the Scrum definition of done but more documentation and testing were needed.

 ### Sprint 1